socratesx/nas4free-startup-vol-automount/README.md

 When the encrypted disks are attached, the da2.eli & da3.eli files are created and correspond to these devices.
 The script is just a simple loop that checks the existence of these two files every 2 seconds.
 When the script detects them then it issues the zfs mount -a command in order to mount all the ZFS volumes.

-If your encryoted disk array containms more disks, just add the respective file name in the if condition.
+If your encrypted disk array contains more disks, just add the respective file name in the if condition.